T42 (classification)

-T42 is a disability sport classification for disability athletics (track and jump events only), applying to athletes with single above the knee amputations or a disability that is comparable.
+T42 and F42 are disability sport classifications for disability athletics (track and jump events only), applying to athletes with single above the knee amputations or a disability that is comparable.
 This class includes ISOD classified A2 and A9 competitors.

 Definition

 This classification is for disability athletics competing in track and jump events.
 This classification is one of several classifications for athletes with ambulant related disabilities.
 Similar classifications are T43, T44, T45 and T46.
 The International Paralympic Committee defined this class in 2011 as: "Single above knee amputees and athletes with other impairments that are comparable to a single above knee amputation.
 This includes athletes with loss of muscle power in the lower limbs consistent with Class F57 or F58 class."
 The International Paralympic Committee defined the T42 to T44 classifications on their website in July 2016 as, "Lower limb affected by limb deficiency, leg length difference, impaired muscle power or impaired range of movement".